 - Cramp in legs and feet

-A CT or MRI scan may also be used.
+A CT or MRI scan may also use.
 This can obtain pictures from different angles around your body using computer processing and can also show cross-sections of your tissue and organs.
 This scan can show an enlargement of the liver and changes in the density of liver tissue due to abnormal blood flow.
-A liver biopsy may be necessary if other tests have helped doctors to identify the reason for liver problems.
+A liver biopsy may necessary if other tests have helped doctors to identify the reason for liver problems.

-- re-channel the blocked veins if possible
+- re-channel the blocked veins if possible.

-- prevent recurrence or progression of thrombosis by thinning the blood
+- prevent recurrence or progression of thrombosis by thinning the blood.

-- ease or ‘decompress’ the congestion of blood in your liver
+- ease or ‘decompress’ the congestion of blood in your liver.

-- manage your ascites
+- manage your ascites.

 - prevent further damage to your liver and allow liver cells to regenerate